anilkumareerthineni/32-bit-5-stage-pipelined-RISC-processor/README.md

 ## Overview

 This project implements a **custom 32-bit 5-stage pipelined processor** in **Verilog HDL**.
-The processor supports a small custom instruction set for:
+The processor supports a compact custom instruction set for:

 * ALU operations
 * Immediate-to-register operations